cgiroux86/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that express is very focused on middleware and that it is a library for making writing backends in node much easier.

 - [ ] Describe Middleware?

+Middleware is kind of like a conditional for a function.
+It runs and checks something before it either throws and error and exits or continutes to the NEXT function in the chain.

 - [ ] Describe a Resource?

+A resource is something we can use to derive information or data from on the backend.

 - [ ] What can the API return to help clients know if a request was successful?

+A status code in the 200's

 - [ ] How can we partition our application into sub-applications?

+By using router and routes

 ## Minimum Viable Product